Have you been told that you should eat before soccer practice to improve performance?

 - Maintains focus on your activity and prevents injury

-Ideally you should test what works before and during soccer practices instead of before competitions when game results are at stake.
-If you get a little nervous before games, that can also cause digestion to take longer and you’ll want to know what works best for you.
+If you get a little nervous before games, that can slow digestion too.
+So, you’ll want to know what food works best for you.

 Often you may have practices multiple days a week that may be more intense than games.
 Generally, you need to ensure that you are eating enough carbohydrates to meet the fuel requirements for your training and to keep your blood sugar levels steady.